andyzeng/visual-pushing-grasping/README.md

 <img src="images/simulation.gif" height=200px align="right" />
 <img src="images/simulation.jpg" height=200px align="right" />

-This demo runs our pre-trained model with a UR5 robot arm in simulation on challenging picking scenarios with clutter, where grasping an object is generally not feasible without pushing first to break up tight clusters of objects.
+This demo runs our pre-trained model with a UR5 robot arm in simulation on challenging picking scenarios with adversarial clutter, where grasping an object is generally not feasible without pushing first to break up tight clusters of objects.

 ### Instructions

-0. Checkout this repository and download our pre-trained models.
+1. Checkout this repository and download our pre-trained models.

     ```shell
     git clone https://github.com/andyzeng/visual-pushing-grasping.git visual-pushing-grasping